-Olympic gold medallist, ambassador, UNESCO mission chief, private secretary to Maulana Azad, associate of Nehru and Gandhi - M. N. Masud rose from adversity to accomplish all this and more.
+Olympic gold medallist, ambassador, UNESCO mission chief, private secretary to Maulana Azad, associate of Pandit Nehru -- M. N. Masud rose from adversity to accomplish all this and more.

 Masud attended the prestigious St. Stephens College (1923 - 1927) in Delhi where he was captain of the hockey team.
-Each day he walked several miles to college, and then to the hockey field, and went without food till he returned home because he did not have any money.
+Each day he walked several miles to college, and then to the hockey field, and went without food till he returned home.

 Unable to afford the monthly fee of six rupees charged by St. Stephens, upon completion of his BA, he switched to the rival Hindu college which offered to waive the fee.
 This "hockey scholarship" enabled him to complete his MA.

 Upon graduation from Hindu College in 1929, and after a three year stint as a clerk in the office of the Accountant General Railways, Masud landed a job as private secretary to Nawab Manawadar.
 The Nawab directed him to build a hockey team, and made him colonel in the Manawadar army.
-The team which Masud built won the Viceroy Charity Cup five years straight - a record never beaten.
-The Illustrated Weekly of India, April 16, 1933, shows Masud holding the Aga Khan Cup, and says "The hero of the match was undoubtedly Masud."
+The team that Masud built won the Viceroy Charity Cup five years straight - a record never beaten.
+The Illustrated Weekly of India, April 16, 1933 (shows Masud holding the Aga Khan Cup), wrote "The hero of the match was undoubtedly Masud."

 He stayed at Manawadar till 1937.
 During this time he participated in what may be described as the zenith of Indian hockey.
 In 1935 he landed the vice-captain's position in the All India Team captained by the renowned Dhyan Chand.
 Dhyan Chand, who had never captained a team, was made captain with the understanding that Masud would captain the team next year at the olympics in Berlin.